It is a relatively common condition where the throat walls relax and become too narrow during sleep, interrupting normal breathing.

 Take medications with a sedative effect – such as sleeping pills or tranquilizers.

-Drinking alcohol, particularly before going to sleep, can make snoring and sleep apnea worse.
+Drinking alcohol, particularly before going to sleep, can worsen snoring and sleep apnea.

 Smoking – you are more likely to develop sleep apnea if you smoke.